VenturianTome/VenturianTome/src/4.World/PIE_Team.md

 - 1-800-GHOST-AWAY is the PIE phone number \[1:33 - *Haunted By Delphox*]
 - PIE has investigated the Loch Ness Monster \[18:50 - *Haunted By Delphox*]
 - The PIE commercial goes "if you've got problems with your ghost, call Johnny Ghost; "it had a budget of $50 \[3:20 - *Haunted By Cardboard Friend*]
-- They have a CEO, who told Ghost and Toast to get their act together and be "cool" and professional \[1:05 - *Haunted By Elmo*]
+- They have a CEO, who told Ghost and Toast to get their act together and be "cool" and professional \[1:05 - *Haunted By Elmo*]4
+- They create audio logs to keep track of events \[1:09 - *Rat Man of Washington*]

 ## | Mentioned Videos
 - [Funny Horror Game](https://youtu.be/W_p-t0KtS3U)